 Property and equipment are stated at historical cost.
-Donated assets are recorded at fair market value which is then treated as cost.
+Donated assets are recorded at fair market value.
 Depreciation of property and equipment is based upon the estimated useful service lives of the assets, which range from 5 - 40 years, using the straight-line method.
 Maintenance and repairs are charged to expense, while additions and improvements are capitalized.